kowalskikamil90/hrml-parser/README.md

 In the querry interpreter the attributes are referenced as:  tag1[tilde]value   tag1.tag2[tilde]name

 The tool parses HRML document and internally generates a DOM (document object model) that later on may be accessed by a querry interpreter (which is also a part of this tool).

+Currently, following signaling (exceptions) to the client is available:
+["E001"] = "Tag name may contain only alfanumeric characters."
+["E002"] = "Invalid attribute name.
+Only alfanumeric characters allowed."
+["E003"] = "Invalid attribute value.
+Missing ending quote character."
+["E004"] = "Invalid attribute value.
+Missing starting quote character."
+["E005"] = "No attribute value specified between the quotes."
+["E006"] = "Attribute value may consist of only alfanumeric characters."
+["E007"] = "Unexpected character after equal sign.
+Equal sign must be space seperated from attribute name and attribute value."
+["E008"] = "Unexpected character after tag closing."
+["E009"] = "Parsing internal fatal ERROR.
+No such element."
+["E010"] = "First element must be a tag-opening element."
+["E011"] = "New tag may appear only after closing of a tag or within a tag as a subtag."
+["E012"] = "Attribute with such name already exists for this tag."
+["E013"] = "Attribute may appear only inside of a tag opening section, either directly after tag name or after previous attribute value."
+["E014"] = "Equal sign may appear only inside of a 'tag opening section', after attribute name.
+Between atribute name and value, only one equal sign is allowed."
+["E015"] = "Attribute already has a value."
+["E016"] = "Attribute value may appear only after the equal sign."
+["E017"] = "Closing of 'tag opening'section may appear only after an attribute's value or after a 'tag opening' - in case there is no attributes."
+["E018"] = "Closing tag name doesn't match the opening tag name."
+["E019"] = "Closing tag may appear only after another closing tag or after closing of 'tag opening section'."
+["E020"] = "Validation internal fatal ERROR.
+No such element."
+["E021"] = "Closing of tag missing."
+["E022"] = "Closing of 'tag opening section' missing."
+["E023"] = "Missing equal sign for attribute."
+["E024"] = "Missing value for attribute."